Grow Financial Federal Credit Union

 How can you use a HELOC?

 The primary benefit of a HELOC is flexibility.
-Your lender isn’t micromanaging how you spend your loaned cash, so you can do what you like with the funds.
-A HELOC can be especially helpful if you plan to make a number of improvements to your home over time, and it can also be used for other purposes, such as paying for college tuition or paying down other debt.
+Your lender won’t micromanage how you spend the money, so you can do what you like with the funds.
+A HELOC can be especially helpful if you plan to make various improvements to your home over time, since you can use funds as needed.
+A HELOC can also be used for other purposes, such as paying for college tuition or paying down other debt.

-• Pay off debt.
-Low interest is again the advantage here.
+• Debt repayments.
+Again, low interest is the advantage here.
 But if you’re still running up credit cards after you’ve paid off the balances, home equity isn’t the solution.
-You may want to look at a balance transfer to a Grow Visa® credit card and stick to a debt repayment plan.
+You may want to look at a balance transfer to a Grow Visa credit card and stick to a debt repayment plan.

-Want to learn more?
 Our team of professional Real Estate Loan Officers is here to help.
+Call 800.839.6328, ext.
+2694, or send us a message and we’ll reach out to you soon!

 Posted In: